 OpenCraft focuses on performing very high quality work in a sustainable way, specifically open-source work which contributes to the whole community.
 We want our work to contribute to great human endeavors - such as education.
-And that unlike most companies and all startups, we aren't focused on hypergrowth and profits, but try to grow in a way that provides a nice lifestyle (remote work, flexible hours, expertise and growth) for everyone on the team.
+And unlike most companies and all startups, we aren't focused on hypergrowth and profits, but try to grow in a way that provides a nice lifestyle (remote work, flexible hours, expertise and growth) for everyone on the team.

 We want to grow, and don't put a limit on our potential size, but only as long the size doesn't jeopardize the lifestyle or atmosphere.
 When it does, we stop growing to make sure we are actually able to handle our current size before considering growing bigger.